John Lee (British actor): Life

 In the summer Lee travelled with his company, and lost, he says, £500.
 Unable to pay the third instalment of the purchase-money for the theatre, he applied to Lord Elibank, who, with some friends, advanced money upon an assignment of the theatre, which Lee was reluctantly compelled to grant.
 In February a disagreement arose between Lee and the 'gentlemen' who had advanced him money, and the theatre was seized by the creditors, who, waiting for an excuse to quarrel with Lee, had already engaged West Digges as manager.
 Lee was thrown into prison and his furniture sold.
 He lost an action which he brought against Lord Elibank, Andrew Pringle, John Dalrymple, and others, and quit Edinburgh for Dublin, where he was engaged by Thomas Sheridan for £400 for the season.

 He now swallowed his pride, and once more enlisted under Garrick at Drury Lane, making, as Pierre in Venice Preserv'd 'his first appearance for ten years.'
 He competed, unsuccessfully, in 1766-67 for the patent of the Edinburgh Theatre.
 In 1769, and probably in subsequent years, he was at Bath.

 In 1775 he appeared in the first production of Richard Brinsley Sheridan's debut play, The Rivals.
 This was poorly received, and Lee's performance as Sir Lucius O'Trigger was criticised for rendering the character "ridiculous and disgusting".
 Sheridan rewrote the play and presented it again a few days later, with Laurence Clinch replacing Lee in the role.

 In 1778–89, he managed the theatre at Bath.
 In 1780 he was too ill to act, and he died in 1781.

 Family

 Lee's wife died early.
-By her he had five daughters, two of whom, Harriet Lee and Sophia Lee.
+By her he had five daughters, two of whom, Harriet Lee and Sophia Lee became celebrated writers.
 His only son, George Augustus Lee (1761–1826), was a partner in a well-known firm of Manchester cotton-spinners (Phillips & Lee).